regenerativeag/regenerativeag.github.io/docs/community-guide/roles.md

 - Create threads and polls
 - Use custom stickers and emojis

-Guests who haven't posted for 60 days are transitioned to the Visitor role.
+Guests who haven't posted for 60 days are transitioned back to the Visitor role.

-_Proposed: instead of being transitioned to the Visitor role after 60 days, Guests would be transitioned to the Inactive role after 14 days, and be placed into a new room, `#quiet-garden`.
-The intention is to provide a more intimate and rewarding space for us to connect and grow together.
-The `#quiet-garden` room also should provide more clarity for those who are inactive._
+_Proposed: To help us develop a more trusting and rewarding environment for members, Guests would be transitioned to the new Inactive role after 14 days of inactivity.
+See the description of the Inactive role below for more details._

 ### Active Member